LunarMoonDLCT/Minecraft-GalaxiX-Client/README.md

-# Minecraft-Galaxy-Client modspack optimazer for minecraft
+# Minecraft-GalaxiX-Client modspack optimazer for minecraft

 ## Installer client
 Use this [app](https://github.com/LunarMoonDLCT/GalaxyClientInstaller) to install GalaxyClient